Hazardous and Clinical Waste

 By improving the way we manage waste classified as hazardous we reduce the risk they might pose now and in the future.

-Some hazardous waste items such as televisions and computer monitors can be collected as part of the council's free white goods collection service - see the bulky items page for more information.
+Some hazardous waste items such as televisions and computer monitors can be collected as part of the council's white goods collection service - see the bulky items page for more information.

 For many other items, including asbestos and chemical wastes (but excluding paint), residents can receive up to three free collections of hazardous waste every year through the City of London Corporation, which provides this service on behalf of most London boroughs.